 How to legally collect UGC from Instagram and TikTok

 A repost is not permission.
-To use a customer’s photo or video on your store or in ads, you need a documented licence.
-Here is the practical workflow for collecting UGC from Instagram and TikTok the right way.
+To put a customer's photo or video on your store or in an ad you need a documented licence, with a recorded reply that grants it.

 The most common UGC mistake is also the most expensive: a brand finds a great customer post, reposts it to their own grid or drops it on the product page, and assumes that because the customer tagged them, it is fair game.
 It is not.
 The customer holds the copyright to their own photo or video.
 Using it without permission is infringement, and "but they tagged us" is not a defence.